hiroaki404/RatingBar/README.md

 <img src="https://github.com/user-attachments/assets/f40a0bb9-21d0-4712-a175-82584c5cddda" width="400">

 RatingBar is a library for implementing a rating bar in Compose Multiplatform.
 This library allows you to easily add a rating bar to both Android and iOS applications.
+Of course, it can be used not only with Compose Multiplatform, but also with Android's Compose.

 ## Features